-Charter of the United Nations (Listed Entities) Amendment (No. 2) Instrument 2022.
+19 Charter of the United Nations (Listed Entities) Amendment (No. 2) Instrument 2022.

-&lt;sup>20 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 18) Instrument 2022.
+20 Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Russia and Ukraine) Amendment (No. 18) Instrument 2022.

-semimanufactured forms, or in powder form" and only applies to imports after the effective date of the instrument (i.e. gold which has already been exported from Russia prior to its commencement will not be captured).
+amended to prohibit imports of Russian "[g]old (including gold plated with platinum) in unwrought or in semimanufactured forms, or in powder form" exported after the effective date of the instrument, being 30 September 2022.
+Gold exported from Russia prior to 30 September 2022 will not be captured.